rxjs-blog/blog/blog-posts/host-listener/host-listener.md

 published: false
 title: "Ain't nobody needs HostListener"
 cover_image: ""
 description: "In Angular event handling is often implemented using the hostListener decorator, even though it might not be the best fit for the problem.
-Have you consider more composable approaches?"
+Have you considered more composable approaches?"
 tags: angular, rxjs, javascript, typescript
 series:
 canonical_url:
 ---

 Angular's `@hostListener` is well known within the community.
 Rather unknown are the problems this might have on runtime performance and general application architecture.
-In general, there are two main problems with the `hostListener` decorator.
+In general, there are three main problems with using the `hostListener` decorator.

-1. It's not composable
+1. Missing composability
-2. It can harm performance
+2. Performance issues
 3. Lacks configuration options

 Before tackling those two problems more in detail, let's have a look at the example code used to demonstrate the problem.